tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 Speaker volume level between 0 and 100.

->?The volume level to be queried is that of the system's speaker.
+>The volume level to be queried is that of the system's speaker.